 2. Check references

 The oil and gas community is relatively small.Check the reference given and ask for additional references from past work history.

 Set clear expectations with the candidate.This is more than a job description.Paint a detailed picture of the work environment, describe the team culture, set forth expectations of required hours, inform the candidate of the amount or lack of support staff, and explain how performance will be measured.Don’t hold back on these issues.It is better for the candidate to fully understand what he or she can expect from the start.

 You will never know if you have a good fit until you have worked together for a period of time so consider a contract-to-hire relationship.Having a professional resource to manage this relationship will give you the best indication of whether the relationship is actually working.In the early stages of a work relationship, the new team member will be more candid with the agent bringing them to the company than it will for that person to share directly with the manager.Remember a relationship is a two way street and most people date before they get married.

 We all want to see as many people as possible returned to work in this industry as quickly as possible, but this should happen in a cost-effective manner that mitigates against error.That may mean accepting different approaches than those customary hiring protocols of the past.

 We should recognize the costs associated with a wrong hire and the potential devastating effects.We then should do everything we can to mitigate the risk.

-Jim Honefenger is one of the founders of Consulting Assets, a clearing house for the oil and gas industry, providing technical professionals available for contract-to-hire.
+Jim Honefenger is one of the founders of Consulting Assets, a clearing house for the energy industry, providing technical and management professionals available for contract-to-hire.